dreambeemcom/dreambeemcom_master/README.md

 This repository is the public area of the online casino Dreambeem.com.

 Here You can find Codes written in Html5, CSS2/3 and Javascript.

+Javascript Frameworks like Jquery and AngularJS are used here, e. g. client technologies named Angular Material, too.